 Then, of course, you snap out of your daydream and remember that, right now, most spas and salons have shut their doors for the foreseeable future.
 Still, you dream about that facial steamer — it could be a great at-home indulgence, you know.

 Investing in a facial steamer is a great way to bring the spa into your home.
 Not only is it an at-home indulgence, but facial steaming does wonders for your skin, too.
-Here’s what you need to know about using your facial steamer at home.
+Here’s what you need to know about using your facial steamer at home and how to steam your face for skin that looks healthier and beautifully dewy.

 So, start by making sure you have a proper makeup removal and cleansing routine.
 It may be an involved, multi-step regimen, but it’s worth it to keep your skin fresh and bright.